Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 George

-Interested in donating for Research?
+Interested in donating for medical research and treatments?

-We are only asking people to donate for research who are already on our stem cell register.
-If you are a donor on our registry and are interested in donating for research please email us to let us know: cgtdonors@anthonynolan.org.
+We are only asking people to donate for medical research who are already on our stem cell register.
+If you are a donor on our registry and are interested in donating for medical research please email us to let us know: researchdonors@anthonynolan.org.

-We don’t have a separate register for research donors.
+We don’t have a separate register for medical research donors.
 Individuals who are willing to donate cells for a patient in need and eligible to join the Anthony Nolan register can join online at Join the stem cell register.

-Being on the Research Donor Panel
+Being on the Medical Research Donor Panel

 What are the first steps?